The modern world is constantly changing. Work no longer means the “place where people work”, but refers to “the tasks they perform”.

 Dedicated Desk option allows using a pace in a lockable office.
 Along with this, the customers can have 24/7 access to premium amenities and conference rooms.
 The price for this option varies from $300 to $800 a month.

 The space option is dedicated to early-stage start-ups.
 This option provides a start-up community with all the assets like desk space, education, and even mentoring.
 To use this opportunity, the customers should join WeWork’s global community of early-stage start-ups.

 WeWork All Access

 This is the type of membership that allows customers to access the desired workplace wherever they are.
-The customers should fill the form to start using the WeWork All Access membership.
+The customers should fill out the form to start using the WeWork All Access membership.

 We Membership allows the customers to purchase the workspace of the global WeWork locations network at any convenient time.
 The prices for We Membership are starting from $45/month.

-Summing up, WeWork rents out the office spaces for fixed monthly prices that depend on the location and provides its customers with the opportunity to purchase a membership that starts from $45 a month.
+Summing up, WeWork rents out office spaces for fixed monthly prices that depend on the location and provides its customers with the opportunity to purchase a membership that starts from $45 a month.

-Building Space-As-A-Service Business Like Wework Step-by-Step
+Building Space-As-A-Service Business Like WeWork: Step-by-Step Guide